TFT LCD: Twisted nematic (TN)

-The twisted nematic (TN) display is one of the oldest and frequently cheapest kind of liquid crystal display technologies.
+The twisted nematic (TN) display is one of the oldest and cheapest kind of liquid crystal display technologies.
 TN displays have fast pixel response times and less smearing than other types of LCDs like IPS displays, but suffer from poor color reproduction and limited viewing angles, especially in the vertical direction.
 When viewed at an angle that is not perpendicular to the display, colors will shift, sometimes to the point of completely inverting.
 Modern, high end consumer products have developed methods to overcome the technology's shortcomings, such as RTC (response time compensation / Overdrive) technologies.
 Modern TN displays can look significantly better than older TN displays from decades earlier, but overall TN has inferior viewing angles and poor color in comparison to other technology like IPS.

 Most TN panels can represent colors using only six bits per RGB channel, or 18 bit in total, and are unable to display the 16.7 million color shades (24-bit true color) that are available using 24-bit color.
 Instead, these panels display interpolated 24-bit color using a dithering method that combines adjacent pixels to simulate the desired shade.
 They can also use a form of temporal dithering called frame rate control (FRC), which cycles between different shades with each new frame to simulate an intermediate shade.
 Such 18 bit panels with dithering are sometimes advertised as having "16.2 million colors".
 These color simulation methods are noticeable to many people and highly bothersome to some.
 FRC tends to be most noticeable in darker tones, while dithering appears to make the individual pixels of the LCD visible.
 Overall, color reproduction and linearity on TN panels is poor.
 Shortcomings in display color gamut (often referred to as a percentage of the NTSC 1953 color gamut) are also due to backlighting technology.
 It is common for older displays to range from 10% to 26% of the NTSC color gamut, whereas other kind of displays, utilizing more complicated CCFL or LED phosphor formulations or RGB LED backlights, may extend past 100% of the NTSC color gamut, a difference that is easily seen by the human eye.

 The transmittance of a pixel of an LCD panel typically does not change linearly with the applied voltage, and the sRGB standard for computer monitors requires a specific nonlinear dependence of the amount of emitted light as a function of the RGB value.